pusher-community/pusher-webrtc-chat-demo/README.md

 # Pusher WebRTC Chat Demo

+This is a demo WebRTC application for peer-to-peer chat, meaning you don't necessarily need an Internet connection to send messages.
+It uses the Pusher realtime API for signalling, allowing devices to discover each other and make a connection using WebRTC.

 ## Servers

 You can use any server to pass-through the Pusher messages.
 This demo provides a few of the most common platforms.